hep-mirrors/sherpa/Manual/source/manual/customization/external-one-loop-me.rst

 * Sherpa's internal analysis package can be used to generate a few histograms.
 Thus, then when installing Sherpa the option :option:`-DSHERPA_ENABLE_ANALYSIS=ON` must be include on the command line when Sherpa is configured, see :ref:`ANALYSIS`.
+However, this module is deprecated and will not be supported in the future.